Yzena Open License 0.1

 I’m not ready to go that far yet.
 If I was, I’d add a clause forbidding ads in the software.
 But that is probably the sort of direction we need to go.

-Your license is viral, like the GPL, since it makes the license apply to the full output of algorithms.
+Your license is actually viral, since it makes the license apply to the full output of algorithms.

 You see, while the license does apply to the entire output, the requirement is still to provide only the source code of the original.
-There is no requirement to provide the source code of the entire software, as there is with the GPL.
+There is no requirement to provide the source code of the entire combined software.

 Why did you say that “this software” only includes output of algorithms that is itself software?